-- The Board of Directors has the power to adopt resolutions regarding all matters not assigned by law or the Governance and Sustainability System to the shareholders acting at a General Shareholders' Meeting. - 2.
-Although the Board of Directors has the broadest powers and authority to manage and represent the Company, as a general rule of good governance, the Board of Directors shall focus its activities, pursuant to the Governance and Sustainability System, on the strategic definition and supervision of the general guidelines to be followed at the Group level, attending to the following matters, among others: - a.
-Establish, within legal limits, the policies, strategies and guidelines covering the Group, entrusting to the decision-making bodies and the management of the head of business companies of the Group the duties of effective administration and dayto-day management of the businesses. - b.
-Through the country subholding companies, supervise the general development of the aforementioned policies, strategies and guidelines by the head of business companies in relation to their respective territories, countries or businesses, establishing appropriate mechanisms of coordination and exchange of information in the interest of the Company and of the other companies within the Group.
+- 1. The Board of Directors has the power to adopt resolutions regarding all matters not assigned by law or the Governance and Sustainability System to the shareholders acting at a General Shareholders' Meeting. - 2.
+Although the Board of Directors has the broadest powers and authority to manage and represent the Company, as a general rule of good governance, the Board of Directors shall focus its activities, pursuant to the Governance and Sustainability System, on the duties of strategic definition, organisation, coordination and supervision at the Group level, attending to the following matters, among others: - a.
+Establish, within legal limits, the Group-level strategies and the basic guidelines for the management thereof, entrusting to the management decision-making bodies and the management of the head of business or country companies of the Group the duties of effective administration and day-to-day management of the businesses. - b.
+Organise, coordinate and supervise the dissemination, implementation and monitoring of strategies at the Group level and of the basic guidelines for the management thereof (with the support of the country subholding companies in relation to their respective territories, countries or businesses) by the head of business or country companies, establishing appropriate mechanisms of coordination and exchange of information in the interest of the Company and of the other companies within the Group. - Decide on matters of strategic importance at the Group level. - 3.
+The Board of Directors shall generally entrust to its chairman, to the chief executive officers and to senior management the duties of organisation, coordination and supervision at the Group level, by means of the dissemination, implementation and monitoring of the overall strategy and of the basic guidelines for the management thereof.
+They may rely on supporting committees for this purpose. - 4.
+The Board of Directors shall design, evaluate and continuously review the Governance and Sustainability System, shall approve the Purpose and Values of the Iberdrola Group and shall pay special attention to the approval and updating of the policies, which further develop the principles reflected in these By-Laws and in the other provisions of the Governance and Sustainability System and codify the guidelines that should govern the activities of the Company, its shareholders and the other companies of the Group.

-- c.
-Decide on matters of strategic importance at the Group level. - 3.
-The Board of Directors shall generally entrust to its chairman, to the chief executive officers and to senior management the dissemination, coordination and general implementation of management guidelines covering the Group, acting in furtherance of the interests of each and every one of the companies belonging thereto. - 4.
-The Board of Directors shall design, evaluate and continuously review the Governance and Sustainability System, shall approve the Purpose and Values of the Iberdrola Group and shall pay special attention to the approval and updating of the corporate policies, which further develop the principles reflected in these By-Laws and in the other provisions of the Governance and Sustainability System and codify the guidelines that should govern the activities of the Company, its shareholders and the other companies of the Group. - In particular, the Board of Directors shall approve and regularly update a climate action plan to achieve neutrality in the emission of greenhouse gases by 2050.
-This plan shall set out the intermediate objectives, the strategy and the investment plan designed to meet these objectives and shall define the methodologies used to assess the implementation thereof. - 5.
+In particular, the Board of Directors shall approve and regularly update a climate action plan to achieve neutrality in the emission of greenhouse gases by 2050.
+This plan shall set out the intermediate objectives, the strategy and the investment plan designed

+- to meet these objectives and shall define the methodologies used to assess the implementation thereof. - 5.
 The Regulations of the Board of Directors shall specify the powers reserved to such body, which may not be entrusted to the representative decision-making bodies or to the senior management of the Company.